The Best Diesel SUV Options in 2020

 Best used diesel SUVs

 4.3 out of 5 by KBB experts; 3.8 out of 5 by consumers on Edmunds (59 reviews)

 While a diesel option doesn’t appear to be an option for 2019 or 2020, you may be able to find a used 2018 model in your area.
 The five-seat SUV only offers a diesel option for the Limited trim and above, hence, a relatively hefty price tag, even used.
 We found a handful of models, all around $40,000, within 200 miles of LendingTree’s Charlotte, N.C. headquarters.
 One of Jeep’s biggest advantages is its off-road capability as a 4×4, though we focused on the less-expensive 4×2.
 It can confidently handle snow, dirt and rocks.
 It also boasts an impressive tow rating that’s a bit above 6,000 pounds (except for the Sterling trim), so if that’s something you need, the Jeep Grand Cherokee might be a great option.

 4.6 out of 5 by KBB experts; 4.2 out of 5 by consumers on Edmunds (19 reviews)

 5 stars NHTSA

-Though the diesel version was discontinued for 2019, it’s still possible to find a diesel-powered 2018 X5 out there.
+Though the diesel version was discontinued after 2018, it’s still possible to find a diesel-powered 2018 X5 out there.
 BMW also produced its 3 Series wagon and sedan with a diesel variant in 2018, so the brand is no stranger to giving options.
-While it’s at quite a higher price point than some of the vehicles listed previously here, this price does include all-wheel drive.
-The X5 is a bit larger than the others on this list, as it’s available with three rows of seating.
+We found available models around $44,000, but remember, this price does include all-wheel drive.
+The X5 is a bit larger than others on this list, as it’s available with three rows of seating.

 Financing your diesel SUV